ICHEC-learn/intro-to-linux/_episodes/07-ssh.md

 {: .challenge}

-## Generating an SSH keypair
+## Generating an SSH key-pair

-The process of setting up an SSH keypair is relatively simple on Mac and Linux operating systems, but is not as simple on Windows.
+The process of setting up an SSH key-pair is relatively simple on Mac and Linux operating systems, but is not as simple on Windows.
 Depending on your terminal emulator, it can put your SSH key in odd places.

 SSH keys typically have a location in a hidden folder in your home directory.
-Until you create an SSH keypair for the first time this directory, `.ssh` will not exist.
+Until you create an SSH key-pair for the first time this directory, `.ssh` will not exist.

 There are many different SSH key types, depending on the algorithm use to generate it.
 This includes `rsa`, `ed25519`, which have different levels of encryption.
 Here we will be creating a key with

-> ## Create your own SSH keypair
+> ## Create your own SSH key-pair
 >
 > 1. Navigate to your home directory and execute the following command.
 >
 > `ssh-keygen -t ed25519`
 >
-> 2. You can then accept the default filename and location for your keypair, by pressing either `Enter` or `Return`
+> 2. You can then accept the default filename and location for your key-pair, by pressing either `Enter` or `Return`
 > 3. Enter a password which you can remember (or alternatively leave it blank), and again press `Enter` or `Return`.
 >    In addition to a course or project account, you will need to enter this password every time you log in.
 {: .challenge}

 ## How can I log into a supercomputer

-By now we have created an SSH keypair, let's try and log in using the command;
+By now we have created an SSH key-pair, let's try and log in using the command;

 `ssh USERNAME@machine.example.com`